 Remembering Dunsland 50 years on

 In the rolling countryside just east of Holsworthy is a forgotten gem known as Dunsland.
-This estate used to be home to a grand stone-built mansion before a terrible fire completely destroyed it 50 years ago.
+This estate used to be home to a grand stone-built mansion before a terrible fire completely destroyed it just over 50 years ago.
 It is now a beautiful and intriguing place to visit where you can stumble across decorative building stones, a coach house, fish ponds and other features of a bygone era that still remain hidden by foliage.

 With a history dating back to the Domesday Book (1086), the Tudor manor house of Dunsland would have been on par with the grand estates of Arlington Court to the east or Saltram to the south.
 Of the seven families who held Dunsland, none have left any significant mark on local or national history.
 However the interior of the house was impressive in both scale and decoration, with visitors often commenting on the amazing ceilings and panelling (recorded, luckily, in a few remaining photographs).

 The National Trust bought the house in 1954 and spent many years restoring it.
 Not only had the beauty of the place been recovered but Dunsland was again beginning to play a part in the life of the local community and often hosted popular music recitals.
 The last of these were given to a packed audience on 14 November 1967.
 Three nights later the house caught fire and within a few hours was reduced to a smoking ruin.